Dual Circumference and Collinear Sets: Proof of main

-Before proving \lemref{many-caressed-or-high-degree}, we point out that the leading constant 2 is tight. \figref{tight} shows an example in which all $\rho_u=2k+1$ pinched faces of $\dual{T}$ are contained in a single (pink) node $u$ of $T_0$ that contains $\kappa_u=0$ caressed faces and has degree $\delta_u=k+2$.
+Before proving \lemref{many_caressed_or_high_degree}, we point out that the leading constant 2 is tight. \figref{tight} shows an example in which all $\rho_u=2k+1$ pinched faces of $\dual{G}$ are contained in a single (pink) node $u$ of $T_0$ that contains $\kappa_u=0$ caressed faces and has degree $\delta_u=k+2$.

-\begin{proof} The proof is a discharging argument.
+\begin{proof}[Proof of \lemref{many_caressed_or_high_degree}] The proof is a discharging argument.
 We assign each pinched face in $u$ a single unit of charge, so that the total charge is $\rho_u$.
-We then describe a discharging procedure that preserves the total charge.
-After executing this procedure, pinched faces in $u$ have no charge, each caressed face in $u$ has charge at most 2, and each keeper path in $u$ has charge at most 2.
-Since there is a bijection between keeper paths in $u$ and edges of $T_i$ incident to $u$, this proves the result.
+We then describe a discharging procedure that preserves the total charge and such that, after executing this procedure, the folowing conditions are satisfied: \begin{compactenum}[(Post1)] \item Each pinched face has no charge. \item Each caressed face has charge at most 2. \item Each keeper path has charge at most 2. \end{compactenum} Since there is a bijection between keeper paths in $u$ and edges of $T_i$ incident to $u$, this proves the result.

-We now describe the discharging procedure, which is recursive and takes as input a chord path $P$ that partitions $u$ into two parts $L$ and $R$.
-We require as a precondition that there are $m\ge 1$ pinched faces of $\dual{T}$ in $L$, each of which contains at least one edge of $P$ and such that every edge of $P$ is contained in at least one of these faces.
-During a recursive call, $P$ may have a charge $c\in\{0,1,2\}$.
-This charge will be at most 1 if $m> 1$, but can be 2 if $m=1$.
+The discharging procedure is made up of two routines, an \emph{initialization procedure} and a \emph{recursive procedure}.
+The recursive procedure takes inputs $(L,R,P,c)$, where $P$ is a chord path, $L,R\subseteq u$, $L\cap R=P$, $L$ contains at least one face of $\dual{G}$, and $0\le c\le 2$ is a charge that we think of as resting on $P$.
+The input $(L,R,P,c)$ must satisfy the following conditions: \begin{compactenum}[(Pre1)] \item Each face of $\dual{G}$ in $L$ that shares an edge with $P$ is pinched. \item If $c>1$ then $P$ is contained in the boundary of a single face of $\dual{G}$ that is contained in $L$. \end{compactenum} The procedure guarantees that, after its completion, the charge of $c$ that was resting on $P$ has been moved into $R$, any other charges in $L$ are undisturbed, and the faces contained in $R$ satisfy (Post1)--(Post3).

-To initialize the discharging procedure, we choose an arbitrary pinched face $f$ contained in $u$.
-The face $f$ begins with one unit of charge and has $r\ge 2$ chord paths $P_1,\ldots,P_r$ on its boundary.
-We move the charge from $f$ onto $P_1$ and apply the recursive procedure to $P_1$, with a charge of 1 (with $L$ being the component of $u\setminus P_1$ that contains $f$).
-We then recursively apply the discharging procedure on each of $P_2,\ldots,P_r$ with a charge of 0.
+Before defining the recursive procedure itself, we will show how it is used by the initialization procedure.
+This initialization procedure takes an arbitrary pinched face $f$ contained in $u$.
+Since $f$ is pinched, it has $r\ge 2$ chord paths $P_1,\ldots,P_r$ on its boundary.
+For each $i\in\{1,\ldots,r\}$, let $L_i^-$ be the component of $u\setminus P_i$ that contains $f$, let $L_i=L_i^-\cup P_i$, and let $R_i=u\setminus L_{i^-}$.
+This initialization procedure guarantees that, after it runs, all the faces and chord paths in $u\setminus R_1$ satisfy (Post1)--(Post3) but does not modify charges on faces and keeper paths in $R_1$.